top of page

 1. Sleeping Kit

 It is important to have good sleeps.
 When travelling, you will not be sleeping in your own bedroom and have no control over noise factors that can interrupt your sleeps.
-Noisy pubs nearby, rowdy neighbours, loud vehicles passing by, etc, are all noisemakers that you may encounter when staying in any accommodations — including luxury hotels.
+Noisy pubs nearby, rowdy guests, loud vehicles passing by, etc, are all noisemakers that you may encounter when staying in any accommodations — including luxury hotels.

 Instead of taking the chance and be awaken from your sweet dreams, put on ear plugs when sleeping.
 A good pair of ear plugs can reduce most noise levels but the most blaring sounds like fire alarm (you must be able to hear it for your safety).
 Ear plugs are also handy when travelling in buses, trains and flights to reduce noises, especially talkative passengers and crying babies.